2025-2026 L&I Cost of Living Adjustments (COLA) in WA State

 What is an L&I COLA?
 Washington State L&I Cost of Living Adjustment

-A COLA is a cost of living adjustment.
+A COLA is a cost-of-living adjustment.
 Washington State law requires that benefit amounts be recalculated each year to reflect the change in the state’s average wage from the previous calendar year.
-The results of this recalculation is the annual cost of living adjustment (COLA).
+The result of this recalculation is the annual cost-of-living adjustment (COLA).
 The COLA takes effect on your claim’s second July 1st and each July 1st thereafter.

 Do I need to ask for the COLA?

 You should not need to ask for the COLA, and you should not have to hire attorneys to get a COLA.
 The Department of Labor and Industries should automatically calculate your adjustment.
-You will see the adjustment after July 1, and usually no later than August 15 for all of time loss or pension benefits from July 1 going forward.
+You will see the adjustment after July 1, and typically no later than August 15, for all time loss or pension benefits from July 1 going forward.

-If your claim is covered by a Self Insured employer the Third Party Administrator will automatically calculate your COLA.
-If you don’t receive your COLA increase automatically from the Third Party Administrator, contact the Self Insured Section of L&I and ask them to help.
-You can ask the Self Insured Section to issue a penalty for any late COLA payment.
+If a self-insured employer covers your claim, the Third Party Administrator will automatically calculate your COLA.
+If you don’t receive your COLA increase automatically from the Third Party Administrator, contact the Self-Insured Section of L&I and ask them to help.
+You can ask the Self-Insured Section to issue a penalty for any late COLA payment.

 Is There a Maximum Time Loss Rate?

-High wage earners are capped out at the maximum rate.
-In 2024-2025 maximum time loss rates will increase to $8,913.80 which is 120% percent of the state’s average monthly wage.
-Said another way, if you were a high wage earner when you were injured, then the COLA does not apply to you, rather the maximum time loss rate applies.
+High-wage earners are capped out at the maximum rate.
+In 2025-2026, maximum time loss rates will increase to $9,516.00, which is 120% of the state’s average monthly wage.
+Said another way, if you were a high-wage earner when you were injured, then the COLA does not apply to you; rather, the maximum time loss rate applies.

 What if I receive Social Security Benefits, will I still get a COLA?

-When a worker is receiving a check from L&I and is also on social security disability, they may or may not receive a cost of living increase every year.
+When a worker receives a check from L&I and is also on Social Security disability, they may or may not receive a cost-of-living increase every year.

-Based on the claimant’s wages, they either receive a cost of living increase once a year on July 1st and/or their claim is reviewed once every three years.
+Based on the claimant’s wages, they either receive a cost-of-living increase once a year on July 1st or have their claim reviewed every three years.

 Federal law allows the department to review the combined benefit amount every three years to determine whether the income should increase to reflect more current wage levels.

-How does L&I determine how much the COLA will be?
+How does L&I determine the amount of the COLA?

-The COLA recalculation of benefits is based on the average annual wage of all workers in Washington.
-That wage is calculated by the employment Security Department.
+The COLA recalculation of benefits is based on the average annual wage of all workers in the state of Washington.
+The Employment Security Department calculates that wage.
 That percentage figure is multiplied by your L&I wage rate.

 L&I COLA History